How could a web framework without programming ability be called framework?

 Let's add some models and perform some model updates from JSON requests.

-Replace schema.teo
+Replace schema.teo with this.

 Generate the entities again.